saasmanual/website/src/content/moving-to-aws/index.md

 ## Conclusion

 I have now moved the SaaS Manual website over to AWS and built everything from scratch.
 And it is working well, really well!
-I can develop locally and preview my changes, I can push new content to production and infrastructure updates are encoded in code.
+I can develop locally and preview my changes, I can push new content to production, and infrastructure updates are encoded in code.
 I want to invite you to dive into the [website repository on GitHub](https://github.com/saasmanual/website) and have a look yourself.
 This is the next step in the journey of building a SaaS product completely from scratch.

 ## Next update
 In the next update, I will share some of the enhancements I will apply to the site over the coming days.
 I don't yet know what those will be, but there has been a lot of super interesting ideas and feedback in the [Discord community](https://discord.gg/wHtewNG), stay tuned 🎉.